binaryage/chromex/readme.md

 As you can see, we don't have any interesting logic here for processing messages from background page.
 In `process-message!` we simply print the received message into console.
 It works!
 You can test it by creating new tabs.
 Background page should be sending notifications about new tabs being created.

----

-#### Extensions built with Chromex

-You might want to look at some real-world extension implemented using Chromex:

-* [Dirac DevTools](https://github.com/binaryage/dirac) - a Chrome DevTools fork for ClojureScript developers

-Want to add an extension here?
-[Send me a link](mailto:antonin@hildebrand.cz), thanks!